nyaomaru/nuxt-quasar-sample/README.md

-# Zero Runtime CSS

-I would like to try to use zero runtime css of `Linaria`.
+# Nuxt sample

-So I create the base template with Nuxt.
+The base template with Nuxt.

 ## Get started 🚀